secretstartups/handbook/finance/expenses/index.html.md

 - No contracts are allowed to be under the GitLab name and it must be under the Team Members name.
 - The co-working space must be submitted monthly in the month it pertains to with full receipts to be provided.
 - Gitlab will not cover security deposits or advance payments for co-working space.
-- Parking, meals, beverages, access cards, insurance  and other additional expenses in a co-working facility are not reimbursable.
+- Travel to and from the co-working space, parking, meals, beverages, access cards, insurance and other additional expenses in a co-working facility are not reimbursable.
 Only the rent for the space is reimbursable.
 - If co-working space is used together with a combination of working from home, we will allow the reimbursement of the internet cost for where you spend most of your time. i.e. if you expense a co-working space for a full month then internet for home cannot be expensed.
 If you expense co-work for a few days in a month then home internet can be expensed in full.

 <div class="panel panel-success">